This Guide Memo outlines policy on travel undertaken for University business.

 c.
 Missing Original Receipts

 The traveler must seek a duplicate of a missing original receipt from the billing agency.
-When submitting an iOU expense report, include the duplicate receipt showing proof of payment and a completed Lost Receipt Certification electronically, or a memorandum or statement, signed by the person incurring the expense and the person approving the expense, stating that:
+When submitting an expense report, include the duplicate receipt showing proof of payment and a indicate Original Receipt Missing in the expense report with all relevant information.

 (1) Purpose: The iOU expense report must include a statement of the purpose of the travel that shows the direct relationship of the travel to an official University function.
 The purpose for any stopover en route must also be included.
 If conference expenses are charged to a sponsored project, the conference must directly support the purpose of the sponsored project.
 A copy of the conference agenda or program should be included electronically with the submitted backup documentation.